org-ecclesiafoundation/hymns/karitsall-kiitos-olkohon/README.md

 9. We, dearest Jesus, belong to You
 Our faith, it clings to Your Word, true!
-We rest in You, Lord, joyfully,
+In You we rest, Lord, joyously,
 and find in You our peace eternally.